-- List at least two unique differences between nurse scope of practice and standards of practice
+List at least two unique differences between a nurse's scope of practice and standards of practice

-- Recognize the five Delegation Principles as the right task, right circumstance, right person, right direction and communication, and right supervision and evaluation.
+Recognize the five Delegation Principles as the right task, the right circumstance, the right person, the right direction and communication, and the right supervision and evaluation.

 At the end of the webinar, attendees will:

 The Arizona Department of Education hosted a webinar: Implementing SB 1654: How Schools Can Successfully Meet the Law's Requirements and Establish Seizure Action Plans at Their School.
-During this session, participants recieved information about the law, and details for complying with the law.
-In addition, participants were informed about training requirements, and participated in a Q&A. The recording and slides are now avliable.
+During theis session, participants received information about the law and details for complying with the law.
+In addition, participants were informed about training requirements and participated in a Q&A. The recording and slides are now available.